leonardr/botfriend/README.md

 Botfriend is a Python library that runs on a server.
-If you're not comfortable with setting up a cron job, or writing Python code, I recommend you check out [Cheap Bots, Done Quick](http://cheapbotsdonequick.com/) instead as a simpler way to express your creativity.
+If you're not comfortable with setting up a cron job, or writing Python code, I recommend you instead check out [Cheap Bots, Done Quick](http://cheapbotsdonequick.com/) or [Cheap Bots, Toot Sweet!"](https://cheapbotstootsweet.com/), as a simpler way to express your creativity.

 # The Story